Helena Gutteridge

-Family background
+Early life and background

+She was born in Victorian England in Battersea, London, to Charles Henry Gutteridge and his wife Sophia Richardson.

+They had their first daughter Emily in 1877 and their second daughter Helena Rose (known as Nell to her family) on 8 April 1879.
+The couple eventually had four more children.

+At the time of her birth, a smallpox outbreak was underway and 64 cases of smallpox had already been reported.
+By the third year of the rapidly spreading disease, a critical epidemic had developed throughout the country.

+Gutteridge lost a brother at the age of two months from whooping cough.
+A lack of sanitation and hygiene measures marked her childhood.

-Helena's father, Charles Henry Gutteridge, was born in 1854 in the Hampshire village of Micheldever, situated an hour away from London.
+Her father was born in 1854 in the Hampshire village of Micheldever, situated an hour away from London.
 He was from a family of blacksmiths and perpetuated the tradition by taking over his own father's forge.
 At the age of twenty, he left Micheldever and went to London to find work.
 He then married the daughter of a labourer, Sophia Richardson, in 1876.
-Sophia, Helena's mother, was born in 1858 in Marylebone district, London.
+Sophia, Gutteridge's mother, was born in 1858 in Marylebone district, London.
 They both settled in the Wandsworth area of Battersea, and Charles found work with the local blacksmith.
-They had their first daughter Emily in 1877 and their second daughter Helena Rose (known as Nell to her family) on April 8, 1879, as well as four other siblings.

-Charles found work as a labourer in Chelsea, and the Gutteridge family moved from Battersea.
+Charles found work as a labourer in Chelsea, and the family moved from Battersea.
 However, at this time Chelsea was being redeveloped, and a new class of people living in the suburbs and working in the city was buying and reconstructing the area.
-The Gutteridge family was a victim of gentrification and had to move further from the centre every two to three years, to give way to fashionable boutiques or professional offices.
+The family was a victim of gentrification and had to move further from the centre every two to three years, to give way to fashionable boutiques or professional offices.

 The Cadogan family comprised the main landlords in Chelsea and directed most investment companies in the destruction and reconstruction of the city.
 Charles found employment in the reconstruction industry.
-The childhood of Helena was defined by their constant relocation due to the radical transformation of Chelsea.
+Her childhood was defined by their constant relocation due to the radical transformation of Chelsea.
 The family was continuously on the move to escape the wreckers.